Healthdirect Free Australian health advice you can count on.

 Seizures in children

 Seeing your child have a seizure or convulsion can be frightening.
-Learn what to do, how seizures are diagnosed and treated, and how to help prevent fits.
+Learn what to do, how seizures are diagnosed, treated and prevented.

 Read more on Pregnancy, Birth & Baby website